-My wardrobe is full, I am quite content with my overall style and the selection of clothes I currently own.
+My wardrobe is full, I am quite content with my overall style and the selection of clothes I currently own – it’s time to start and shop less.
 There are a bunch of black jeans, a pair of “blue-mom” jeans and many, many black and white shirts.
 I also own several blouses, dresses, printed tees, comfy sweaters, sneakers, boots and lots of other stuff.
-Basically, I have more than I need.
-But, shopping for clothes is fun, isn’t it?

-However, in the past years, I have become much more aware of the things I buy and started to buy less.
+In the past years, I have become much more aware of the things I buy and started to shop less.
 One reason for this was obviously the rising awareness towards the more than dodgy production standards of many fashion companies, as well as the impact of fast fashion on the environment.

 My 5 Golden Rules to Shop Less